hpi-swa/smalltalkCI/gemstone/README.md

 ./run.sh -s GemStone-3.3.0 --gs-CLIENTS="Pharo-4.0 Pharo-5." --gs-HOME=$GS_HOME $GS_HOME/shared/repos/GemStone-GCI/.smalltalk.ston
 ```

-At the end of the build, the test results for the server 2 clients is summarized:
+At the end of the build, the test results are summarized for the server and 2 clients:

 ![local client server results][10]

 To debug server errors follow the same steps as described for [running local server builds](#running-server-smalltalkci-builds-on-your-local-machine).

-If you look at the client list (`$GS_HOME/bin/clients`) you will see that travis clients have been created:
+If you look at the client list (`$GS_HOME/bin/clients`) you will see that travis clients have been created for each of the client platforms:

 ```
 Installed Clients: